 - Dahlöf B, Sever PS, Poulter NR, et al. Prevention of cardiovascular events with an antihypertensive regimen of amlodipine adding perindopril as required versus atenolol adding bendroflumethiazide as required, in the Anglo-Scandinavian cardiac outcomes trial- Blood pressure lowering arm (ASCOT-BPLA): A multicentre randomized control trial.
 Lancet 2005;366:895-906.

-Clinical Topics: Diabetes and Cardiometabolic Disease, Dyslipidemia, Geriatric Cardiology, Heart Failure and Cardiomyopathies, Prevention, Sleep Apnea, Vascular Medicine, Lipid Metabolism, Statins, Acute Heart Failure, Exercise, Hypertension
+Clinical Topics: Diabetes and Cardiometabolic Disease, Dyslipidemia, Geriatric Cardiology, Heart Failure and Cardiomyopathies, Prevention, Vascular Medicine, Lipid Metabolism, Statins, Acute Heart Failure, Exercise, Hypertension, Sleep Apnea

 Keywords: Geriatrics, Aged, Anemia, Sickle Cell, Angiotensin Receptor Antagonists, Angiotensin-Converting Enzyme Inhibitors, Anti-Inflammatory Agents, Non-Steroidal, Antihypertensive Agents, Arteries, Biomedical Research, Blood Pressure, Blood Pressure Monitoring, Ambulatory, Hypertension, Hypotension, Calcium Channel Blockers, Cardiac Output, Cardiovascular Diseases, Chlorthalidone, Comorbidity, Constriction, Pathologic, Coronary Artery Disease, Dementia, Diabetes Mellitus, Dihydropyridines, Diuretics, Dizziness, Drinking, Electrolytes, Exercise, Gait, Glucose, Hand Strength, Heart Failure, Hyperaldosteronism, Hypokalemia, Hyponatremia, Iatrogenic Disease, Lipids, Masked Hypertension, Mineralocorticoid Receptor Antagonists, Medicare, Myocardial Infarction, Prospective Studies, Proteinuria, Renal Artery Obstruction, Renal Circulation, Renal Insufficiency, Risk Factors, Sleep Apnea Syndromes, Sodium, Sodium Chloride Symporter Inhibitors, Sodium, Dietary, Spouses, Thiazides, Vascular Resistance, Weight Loss, White Coat Hypertension